How to run a Remote Retrospective in 2021: The Complete Guide

 Give more context around the different columns of your retrospective.

 Help your team by asking them questions about specific topics you want this retrospective to focus on.

-And if you feel that someone doesn't know what to write or seems a bit lost, ask him directly some questions to help him reflect.
+And if you feel that someone doesn't know what to write or seems a bit lost, ask they directly some questions to help them reflect.

 4. You helped your team generate a lot of data; it is now time to organize it.

 In this step, you want each team member to go through his/her comments and give more context around them.

 If someone is done speaking about an idea that another person already talked about, regroup these ideas just like you would stick two sticky notes together.

 Try to identify themes or topics shared by multiple ideas.
 And if they don't fit with your retrospective goal, try to understand why, ask questions to your team, help them reflect.

 Now that everyone has talked about their comments and the data is organized, it's time to decide what matters the most.

 Dot-voting is a quick and easy way to come up with the most important topics of your retrospective.